rpjansma/rpjansma/README.md

 Quality assurance intern at [@tokenlab](https://www.tokenlab.com.br/pt/).
 Software development student.
 Back-end enthusiast, using Node.js and Spring boot.
 On front-end my greater experience is with Angular.

-💻 My latest [project](https://calendar-frontend-7fvgjsxjz-rpjansma.vercel.app/#/), is so fun work with Angular and Node.js 🥰
+💻 My latest [project](https://calendar-frontend-7fvgjsxjz-rpjansma.vercel.app/#/).
+Is so fun work with Angular and Node.js 🥰